top of page

 Magnesium Chloride Bath

-Give a LUKEWARM (not hot or cold!!!)) bath with magnesium chloride flakes.
+Give a LUKEWARM (not hot or cold!!!) bath with magnesium chloride flakes.
 This is great to do before nap/bed, followed by the wet sock trick, and snuggles.

-Potatoes and/or Onions in Socks
+Raw Potatoes in Socks

 This practice is often rooted in the idea that the soles of the feet are connected to various organs and systems, as suggested by reflexology and some forms of traditional Chinese medicine.

-Additional Homeopathy Options
+Homeopathy

-• Child is anxious, restless, maybe fearful
+• Child may be anxious, restless, and fearful

 • Often the very first stage of illness